Tree Climbing Lions of Ishasha. Uganda’s strange lions

 They are such a rare species in that there is no data or research out there, the only way for you to witness this is by visiting the three countries.
 The King of the jungle is not generally known or biologically structured for this.
 The bizarre and yet natural way they get up on the branches and hug them to rest is a sight to behold.

 Tree climbing lions can be found in Uganda and Tanzania.
-A chance encounter could be spotted anywhere on African Safari, but a guaranteed encounter is only in Laka Manyara National Park of Tanzania, and Uganda’s Queen Elizabeth National Park.
+A chance encounter could be spotted anywhere on African Safari, but a guaranteed encounter is only in Lake Manyara National Park of Tanzania, and Uganda’s Queen Elizabeth National Park.

 In Uganda, Queen Elizabeth National Park is the place for you to see these rare tree climbing lions.
-Visitors who take time to check out the Ishasa region have the opportunity to see more than 50 lions ‘lounging’ all day long in the acacia trees found in this particular region.
+Visitors who take time to check out the Ishasha region have the opportunity to see more than 50 lions ‘lounging’ all day long in the acacia trees found in this particular region.

-They are a little hard to spot at the start, considering the skin colour and the trees in this area.
+They are a little hard to spot at the start, considering the skin color and the trees in this area.
 However, with the help of your tour guide, you can spot them lying lazily on the tree branches either napping or staring out in the wilderness.
 It is quite an amazing site to watch the ‘big cat’ hanging from the trees.

 The Uganda kob is very common in Ishasha sector and is the most common prey (food) that these lions eat.
 The trees over a great vantage point for the lions in regard to hunting for food.

 The number of climbing lions is dangerously reducing.
-The biggest threat to these tree climbing lions (and all lions in general) they face is humans.
+The biggest threat to these tree climbing lions (and all lions in general) is humans.
 For example, in April 2018, 11 lions were found dead in the Ishasha sector of Queen Elizabeth N.P, Uganda – as a result of poisoning.

 Among the reasons humans continue to threaten lions is encroaching on the national parks for agricultural land, poaching, hunting and illegal wildlife trade.
 The responsible bodies do a lot of work to stop poaching and encroachment but such efforts success depend on so many factors working together in perfect harmony.